 The T-NES®-HIT Tech., Micronized silver device, acts as a complex magneto-electric carrier.
 Its action manifests itself, inducing a direct activation of protonic and ionic flows from the extracellular matrix, passing through glycocalyx, to the erythrocyte intracellular environment.
 This characteristic leads to the activation of the transmembrane ion channels, thus providing sufficient energy to the phosphate groups of the ADP, not allowing the acid deprotonation excess lactic acid in the bloodstream, qualitatively improving the work of muscle contraction.

 Experimental Procedures The study was conducted on 60 male athletes (triathlon competitors) with an average age of 27.63 ± 1.54 years, an average weight of 77.23 ± 1.90 kg and a BMI factor of 23.73 ± 0, 91.
 The subjects played, after 3 min. of initial warm up, 6 total trials, seven days apart from each other, of 10, 20, 30, 40 and 50 min. running at 9 km/ h with an incremental gradient of 0.5% every 10 min.,

 The measurements were conducted on the same 60 athletes in two total tests.
-The first test without the application of the T-NES®- HIT Tech, patch (control) and the second test with the application of the patch.
+The first test without the application of the T-NES®- HIT Tech, device (control) and the second test with the application of the device.